Greater Boston: Subregions

+Climate

+The Boston area has humid continental climates (Dfa and Dfb under the Köppen climate classification system), with high humidity and precipitation year-round.

 Demographics

-Population density

-The most densely populated census tracts in the Boston CSA (2010):

-Race and ethnicity
+Greater Boston has a sizable Jewish community, estimated at between 210,000 people, and 261,000 or 5–6% of the Greater Boston metro population, compared with about 2% for the nation as a whole.
+Contrary to national trends, the number of Jews in Greater Boston has been growing, fueled by the fact that 60% of children in Jewish mixed-faith families are raised Jewish, compared with roughly one in three nationally.
+The 2020 PRRI Atlas found that 35% of the Boston metro area identified as Protestant while 26% identified as Catholic.

+The City of Boston also has one of the largest LGBT populations per capita.
+It ranks fifth of all major cities in the country (behind San Francisco, and slightly behind Seattle, Atlanta, and Minneapolis), with 12.3% of the city identifying as gay, lesbian, or bisexual.

 The 40 most diverse Census tracts in the Boston CSA:

 The 40 census tracts in the Boston CSA with the highest percentage of residents who identify as Hispanic or Latino:

 Census tracts in the Boston CSA with the highest percentage of residents who identify as Black American:

 Census tracts in the Boston CSA with the highest percentage of residents who identify as Asian American:

 Census tracts in the Boston CSA with the highest percentage of residents who identify as Irish American:

 Census tracts in the Boston CSA with the highest percentage of residents who identify as Italian American:

 Census tracts in the Boston CSA with the highest percentage of residents who identify as Portuguese American:

 Census tracts in the Boston CSA with French or French Canadian listed as first ancestry:

-Other

-Greater Boston has a sizable Jewish community, estimated at between 210,000 people, and 261,000 or 5–6% of the Greater Boston metro population, compared with about 2% for the nation as a whole.
-Contrary to national trends, the number of Jews in Greater Boston has been growing, fueled by the fact that 60% of children in Jewish mixed-faith families are raised Jewish, compared with roughly one in three nationally.

-The City of Boston also has one of the largest LGBT populations per capita.
-It ranks fifth of all major cities in the country (behind San Francisco, and slightly behind Seattle, Atlanta, and Minneapolis respectively), with 12.3% of the city identifying as gay, lesbian, or bisexual.

-Higher education
+Largest cities and towns

+Cities and towns with a population over 50,000 as of the 2020 census include:

+Education

 A long established center of higher education, the area includes many community colleges, two-year schools, and internationally prominent undergraduate and graduate institutions.
 The graduate schools include highly regarded schools of law, medicine, business, technology, international relations, public health, education, and religion.
 Greater Boston contains seven R1 Research Institutions as per the Carnegie Classification of Institutions of Higher Education.
 This is, by far, the highest number of such institutions in a single Metropolitan Statistical Area in the United States.

-Selected statistics

-Changes in house prices for the Greater Boston area are publicly tracked on a regular basis using the Case–Shiller index; the statistic is published by Standard & Poor's and is also a component of S&P's 10-city composite index of the value of the residential real estate market.